wp-plugins/mw-wp-hacks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MW WP Hacks is plugin to help with development in wordpress.
+MW WP Hacks is plugin to help with development in WordPress.

 == Description ==

-MW WP Hacks is plugin to help with development in wordpress.
+MW WP Hacks is plugin to help with development in WordPress.

 * Add Google Plus ID field in user profile page.
 IF input, echo &lt;link rel="author" /&gt; in &lt;head&gt;;
 * Custom Feed into any post types.